markschl/dada-ont-barcoding/docs/curation.md

 The *seq1*, [*seq2*, etc.] columns in the **Curation** section contain the final sequences.
 In case of problems, they can be edited.
 Changed sequences appear in <span style="color:blue">blue</span>

-> FASTA sequences can be exported by a simple copy&paste from the *FA1* [*FA2*, etc.] columns to a text file.
+> FASTA sequences can be exported by a simple copy&paste from the *FA1* [*FA2*, etc.] columns to a text file (works well with LibreOffice).

+> **Excel:** copy&paste to a *Word document*, then copy&paste to the final text file or search field, etc.
+> *OR*: copy directly to a text file, then remove all double quotes (") with search&replace.

 ## Common problems

 ### Inconsistent taxonomy

-The **tax-mimatch** issue indicates a mismatch between the taxonomic name in the *morphospecies* entry and the sequence-based identification.
+The **tax-mimatch** issue indicates a mismatch between the taxonomic name in the *morpho-taxon* entry and the sequence-based identification.
 Possible reasons:

 - mis-identified specimen
 - something got mixed up when preparing specimens/extracting/amplifying